nodejs/node-v0.x-archive/doc/api/tls.markdown

-  - `NPNProtocols`: An array of string or `Buffer` containing supported NPN protocols. `Buffer` should have following format: `0x05hello0x05world`, where first byte is next protocol name's length.
+  - `NPNProtocols`: An array of string or `Buffer` containing supported NPN protocols. `Buffer` should have following format: `0x05hello0x05world`, where first byte is next protocol name’s length.
 (Passing array should usually be much simpler: `['hello', 'world']`.)

   - `servername`: Servername for SNI (Server Name Indication) TLS extension.